dterlage/Language-and-AI/README.md

 # Language-and-AI
-Repository for the experiments described in "Decision trees for extroversion and introversion classification" for the interm assignment for JBC090 Language and AI.
+Repository for the experiments described in the report "Random forest for extroversion and introversion classification with class imbalance" for the interim assignment for JBC090 Language and AI.

 ## 📜 Overview